Essential Guide to Berlin

 Getting to Berlin

-Berlin is served by two airports: Tegel (TXL) and Schönefeld (SXF).
-The Tegel airport is scheduled to close by June 2012 when the new Berlin Brandenburg Airport becomes operational.
-Most scheduled flights use the Tegel airport, just 8km northwest of the city center.
-It is one of Europe’s easiest airports.
-Schönefeld is the former airport of East Berlin, 18km southeast of the city center.
-It’s small and currently working with only one runway.
-Much of the traffic is to Eastern Europe and the Middle and Far East.
-But budget airlines from the UK and Ireland also use it.
+Schönefeld is the former airport of East Berlin, 18km southeast of the city centre.
+It's small and currently working with only one runway.
+Much of the traffic is to Eastern Europe and the Middle and Far East but budget airlines from the UK and Ireland also use it.

 From the airport, you can take the bus or the train.
-One ticket can be used for the combined journey.
-A taxi to anywhere central will cost around €30 and takes about 30-45 minutes, depending on traffic and destination.
+One ticket can be used for the combined journey and costs around €3.30 A taxi to anywhere central will cost around €45 and takes about 30-45 minutes, depending on traffic and destination.

 Getting around Berlin